1. About Choiced Based Lettings

 ‘Available now’ properties are properties that are available for immediate let.
 You do not have to bid for these properties and therefore do not have to wait until the end of the bidding cycle to find out if you have been successful.
 If you are interested in applying for this type of property all you need to do is contact the landlord whose details will be in the advert.
 If you meet the criteria in the advert and you have registered with Property Pool Plus and your application has been approved a viewing will be arranged.

 A bid is an expression of interest, a way of telling us that you wish to be considered for one or more vacant properties that are being advertised.
 You will only be considered for properties if you actively bid.
 This is where Property Pool Plus is different from traditional waiting lists where you apply and wait to receive an offer.

-Properties are advertised weekly from a Tuesday until 12 midnight on the following Sunday.
+Properties are advertised weekly between Tuesday and midnight on Sunday, new properties are added on Tuesdays, Wednesdays and Thursdays.
 Bids can be made during this time.
-The bidding cycle is closed on a Monday so that new properties can be added to the system by staff and allocations can be made.
-A new advertising cycle then starts again on a Tuesday
+The bidding cycle is closed on a Monday so that allocations can be made.
+A new advertising cycle then starts again the following Tuesday

 Please note that auto-bids are applied after midnight on Sunday, this may change your shortlist position for bids already placed.